papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 And we are not even talking about distribution yet - or anyone seeing the film.

-Not only must I have the technical skills to implement my ideas ( CSS coding skills - e.g., flexbox, positional layout tools, grid, styling solutions like Emotion or CSS Modules, etc ) but I also must have the design skills to come up with something interesting, also.
+Not only must I have the technical skills to implement my ideas ( CSS coding skills - e.g., flexbox, positional layout tools, grid, styling solutions like Emotion or CSS Modules, etc ) but I also must have the design skills to come up with something interesting.

 These are conflicts in the brain.
 All kinds of programming logic in building a UI with React, plus things like deployment skills, churning out ideas for an interesting app, and making it look engaging and professional - technically and conceptually.